iamumairs/twtl/algo.md

 For example, p_event (1,[p,q]) = [p,q] and t_event (1,[p,q]) = 1.

 ## Progress Function
-Note that the progress function accepts an twtl formula and i-th event and return a twtl formula.
+Note that the progress function accepts a twtl formula and i-th event and returns a twtl formula.
 ```ocaml
 Progress: twtl_formula x event -> twtl_formula
 ```